ManaviSolutions/b2uPanel-public/README.md

 ```
 method / data-method
 ```
 `string` - _(Optional)_ The parameter is appended to the endpoint URL.

-Once this parameter is set, the endpoint URL is modified to `endpoint_url/method`, except on `"submit"` method calls where the endpoint will always be `endpoint_url/submit`.
+When this parameter is set, the endpoint URL is modified to `endpoint_url/method`, except on `"submit"` method calls where the endpoint will always be `endpoint_url/submit`.
 ##
 ```
 mode / data-mode